MoneyLego/cosmos.network/content/articles/what-are-the-risks-associated-with-staking.md

   - blockchain
   - atom
 ---
-## What are the risks associated with Staking?

 Staking ATOMs is not risk-free.
 ATOMs delegated to a validator can be partially slashed (i.e. forfeited without possibility of recovery) should the validator misbehave.
 On the Cosmos Hub, there are currently two attributable faults that can lead to a slashing event: